 Emotional Literacy Support

-The role of an ELSA offers an additional pastoral safeguard which demonstrably shows our boys’ well-being and mental health to be a major, collective priority for us all.
+Parents choose us because they appreciate that strong pastoral care, individual attention to pupil details and smaller class sizes offer the foundation for each child to flourish.
+The role of an ELSA in school offers an additional pastoral layer which demonstrates how our pupils’ well-being and mental health is a major, collective priority for us all.

-Our ELSA is Mrs Michelle Johns, who is a specialist teaching assistant with a wealth of experience of working with children.
-ELSAs are trained and regularly supervised by the Educational Psychologists in your Local education authority.
+Our ELSA is Ms Katey Timothy, who is a specialist teaching assistant with a wealth of experience of working with children.
+ELSAs are trained and regularly supervised by the Educational Psychologists in the local education authority.
 An ELSA is a warm and caring person who wants to help your child feel happy in school and to reach their potential educationally.
 Their aim is to remove the barriers to learning and to have happy children in school and at home.
-In the first instance, referrals to Mrs Johns are made via the form teacher.
+In the first instance, referrals to Ms Timothy are made via the form teacher.